adrianiorgulescu/portfolio/README.md

 >Integration with Other Tools: Integration capabilities with other project management tools or systems can enhance overall efficiency by eliminating duplicate data entry and ensuring consistency across platforms.

 By providing a centralized and digital platform for snag identification and resolution, snagging web applications contribute to smoother project completion and improved quality control in construction and other industries.

-## Distinctiveness and Complexity

->In my opinion, the project satisfies the distinctiveness and complexity requirements as mentioned in the Capstone project requirements given the following:
->
-> - The web app I developed (Snagging App) is providing a solution to a distinct real-life problem in the construction industry: "the snagging process";
->
-> - The project represents a tool that serves a need for my current job.
-I currently work in the construction industry and the snagging process within the organization I work for is currently managed in a more traditional manner (i.e. via excel forms and photos shared via email); Thus the project represents an application that serves a real need within the construction industry;
->
-> - I consider the project to be fairly complex due to the use of the html "canvas" to render the pdf files and to record the position of the pinpoints on plan; None of the previous projects part of the CS50W used this method and it required a lot of research from my side; Further to this, the project requires access to the user's device camera in order to record the snag photos and evidence and save them in the database - this is also a function that was not used in the first 4 projects of the CS50W course and which also required a lot of research from my side in order to implement correctly.

 ## How to Use the App